Thomas Tuchel urges Andreas Christensen to commit future to Chelsea

 Andreas Christensen reached 150 Chelsea appearances last night! 💛 pic.twitter.com/I1BkpO2EBo— Chelsea FC (@ChelseaFC) February 10, 2022

-But now the 25-year-old is on the brink of ending his 13-year association with the Blues, having come through the much-vaunted academy.
+But now the 25-year-old is on the brink of ending his 10-year association with the Blues, having come through the much-vaunted academy.

 Tuchel has now accepted doubts over Christensen’s future, but then quickly insisted the 54-cap centre-back would relinquish a major opportunity to install himself in Stamford Bridge history should he leave in the summer.